Thank U For

-"Thank U For" is a digital single released by South Korean singer XIA, intended to be a Christmas Eve present for his fans.
+"Thank U For" is a song recorded by South Korean singer XIA, released on December 24, 2012.
+The digital single intended to be a Christmas Eve present for his fans.
 The song was written by Japanese producers Shikata and Reo, with lyrics penned by XIA's twin brother, Juno and Kim Ji-na.
-Released on December 24, it debuted atop the daily charts.

 "Thank U For" peaked at number 9 on the weekly chart by South Korea's record chart Gaon.

 The song was performed live at XIA's year-end concert "2012 XIA Ballad & Musical Concert with Orchestra".